|GOODS South WFC3 ERS Details 1 [Courtesy NASA]

 Along this line, the origin of life with respect to the larger theory of evolution is in perfect analogy to the origin of the universe at the big bang with respect to the Standard Model of modern physics (the over-arching theory that describes interactions of forces and matter from the smallest scales of time and space to the largest).
 It is undeniably true that scientists do not yet fully understand the big bang, and it is also true that scientists recognize that the current Standard Model is not the final word.
 But this is hardly reason to dismiss or minimize the enormous corpus of research in modern physics, and the astonishing levels of precision to which these theories have been tested.
 For additional details, see Big bang, Physics and What is science?.

 It is undeniably true that scientists do not yet have a fully-developed chain of evidence for the origin of life -- no knowledgeable scientist has ever claimed otherwise.
-Numerous scenarios have been explored, but there are still significant gaps in these theories.
+Numerous scenarios have been explored, but there are still some gaps and unanswered questions.

 Given these developments, most observers, including the present author, believe that it is extremely unwise to base one's religious or philosophical creed on the presumed impossibility of scientific research eventually discovering a complete natural process that could satisfactorily explain the origin or early development of life on earth.
 That would be a premier example of a "God of the gaps" theological error.
 Along this line, it may well be the case that all traces of the first self-reproducing systems and the earliest unicellular life may have been destroyed in the chaotic chemistry of the early earth, so that we may never know for certain the precise path that actually was taken.
-But even if scientific research eventually demonstrates some plausible natural path, this would already defeat the claims of creationists and others that only a supreme Entity, acting outside the realm of natural forces and processes, could initiate life.
+But even if scientific research eventually demonstrates some plausible natural path, this would already defeat the claims of creationists and others that life could only have originated outside the realm of natural forces and processes.
 And, frankly, such a discovery could be announced at any time.

 One fundamental difficulty with both the creationist and intelligent design approaches to the origin of life can be seen by considering the following "thought experiment."
 Suppose a major international society announced that it had received a communication from a super-intelligent Entity, and the authenticity of this communication could not be denied because it included, say, solutions to mathematical problems that are utterly beyond the present level of human knowledge and computer technology.
 Suppose also that this communication disclosed that this Entity had initiated or created life on earth.
 The next day inquisitive humans would then ask questions such as "What time frame was required for this creation?," "What physical laws and processes were utilized by this Entity?," "Can we replicate these processes in a laboratory?," "Why was earth appropriate for life?," "Was life similarly initiated or created elsewhere?," "Who created this Entity?," "Who created the universe?," "Why?"